 Top 10 Trails in Oklahoma

 If you’re thinking to yourself, “Oh, what a beautiful morning … for a bike ride or a pleasant hike,” then maybe you should head to Oklahoma.
 Both Tulsa and Oklahoma City have terrific trail networks, where you can delve into history, enjoy some lovely scenery and get in a nice workout, all at the same time.
 (By the end of the year, Oklahoma City should have a completed 42-mile trail loop around the city.)
-Finding greenways longer than a couple of miles can be difficult outside those metropolitan areas, but we’re confident you’ll find Oklahoma’s rail-trails to be truly OK.
+Finding greenways longer than a couple of miles can be difficult outside those metropolitan areas, but we’re confident you’ll find trails in Oklahoma to be truly OK.

 Osage Prairie Trail